PelionIoT/connected-lights-cloud/docs/4_connectivity.md

     <span class="images">![The certificate is located in the white box](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights16.png)</span>

-1. Go back to the Mbed Online Compiler.
+1. Go to the 'connected-lights-cloud' folder on your computer.
 1. Create a new file `identity_dev_security.c` in your application's `source` directory.
 1. Paste the certificate into this file.